Is K1 Visa better then the CR1 Visa?

 Couples applying for a fiance visa must be unmarried.
 Legal marriage must take place within the territory of the United States.
 Religious ceremonies that are not legally binding may be performed in one’s home country and will not interfere with the K1 visa process, as long as no legal documents are issued.
 The marriage between the American Petitioner and the Beneficiary must be performed within 90 days after the arrival of the fiance in the U.S.

 Couples who are already married (for less than two years) may apply for a CR1 (Conditional Residency) Visa, also known as a “Marriage Visa.”
 A CR1 visa process takes approximately eight to ten months to be completed.
 The process for a marriage visa is essentially the same as that of a K1 fiance visa in terms of procedural steps, but differs in that more evidence of the legality of the marriage will be required.
 The Adjustment of Status process is incorporated into a CR1 Visa process.
-If you feel that CR1 Visa process is more appropriate for you, please proceed to our website for a marriage visa: spousal-visa-lawyer.com.
-The information on a website will also explain the differences between K3 Visa and a CR1 Visa.
+If you feel that CR1 Visa process is more appropriate for you, our law office is experienced with this process as well.

 - Although traditional, non-binding ceremonies are permitted before applying for a fiance visa, avoid presenting evidence such as ceremony photos during the visa interview, as this might affect the progress of the approval process should the official in charge of your case assume the legal marriage was performed outside the US.